 Step 2: Determine Your Eligibility

-To be eligible to compete, you must be a young lady between the ages of 13 (by the state pageant in June) and 17.
-(You cannot be 18 before July 31 in the year of the state pageant.)
+To be eligible to compete, you must be a young lady who is age 13 by the start of the state pageant in June and not older than 17 by July 31st of the pageant year.
+The only exception is a contestant may be 18 years old and not a graduate from high school by the 31st of July in the calendar year she competes in the State Competition.
 You must also be a resident of Illinois or attend school full-time in Illinois.
 And you must not be eligible to compete in the Miss America Competition.

 For a detailed list of eligibility requirements, click here.